RealBirdMan91/PostgreSQL/postgres.md

 **Note when to work on Data Normalization:**
 1. if columns in a table use the same prefix (address_number, address_street...).
 2. when several fields contain the same records.
+---
+## Forms of Data Normalization
+There are six forms of normalization, but these are very theoretical.
+Therefore, in this chapter they are converted into simple and practical rules.

+**The six normalization forms can be viewed [here](https://www.guru99.com/database-normalization.html) if you are interested.**